U.S. bill on Ukraine delayed as Congress debates IMF, campaign finance

 The Obama administration has been pushing Congress for a year to approve a shift of $63 billion from an IMF crisis fund to its general accounts to make good on a commitment from 2010 and maintain U.S. influence at the lender.

-Secretary of State John Kerry, Treasury Secretary Jack Lew and Defense Secretary Chuck Hagel have all pressed for the shift at congressional hearings this week.

-The Ukraine aid bill was also at risk of getting bogged down in a raging partisan battle over campaign finance reform.
+The Ukraine aid bill is also at risk of getting bogged down in a raging partisan battle over campaign finance reform.

-Top Senate Democrats accused Republicans of holding the Ukraine bill hostage to help the billionaires Charles and David Koch, brothers who bankroll independent groups that back conservative political causes.
+The Senate's top three Democrats - Majority Leader Harry Reid, Illinois Senator Richard Durbin and New York Senator Charles Schumer - accused Republicans on Thursday of holding it hostage to help the billionaires David and Koch, brothers who bankroll independent groups that back conservative political causes.

-Some House Republicans have suggested that they would back the IMF measure if the Obama administration ends plans to reform the way such groups engage in political activity.
+Some House Republicans have suggested that they would back the IMF measure in the Ukraine bill if the Obama administration ends its plans to reform the way such groups engage in political activity.

-"This is hard for me to comprehend how with a clear conscience they can say, 'Ukrainians, we probably can't help you because we are trying to protect the Koch brothers,'" Senate Majority Leader Harry Reid told reporters, in comments dismissed by Republicans.
+"This is hard for me to comprehend how with a clear conscience they can say, 'Ukrainians, we probably can't help you because we are trying to protect the Koch brothers,'" Reid said in comments dismissed by Republicans.

 "And not only that," Reid added, "they are saying to the American people that protecting the Koch brothers is more important than protecting our country."

-(Additional reporting by Thomas Ferraro, David Lawder and Phil Stewart; editing by G Crosse and Cynthia Osterman)
+(Additional reporting by Thomas Ferraro, David Lawder and Phil Stewart; editing by G Crosse)